 Address: Ben West Building 100 James Robertson Parkway Suite 10, P.O.
-Box 196300 Nashville, TN 37219
+Box 196300 Nashville.
+TN 37219

-CY 2016 to Jan-June 2017 Probation Department Annual Report
+CY 2017 to Jan-June 2018 Probation Department Annual Report

-The General Sessions Probation Department has the responsibility of supervising over 8,000 offenders annually.
+The General Sessions Probation Department has the responsibility of supervising over 5,000 offenders annually.
 Supervision responsibilities entail working with offenders to change their behaviors and ensure compliance with the conditions of probation as ordered by the court.
 The Department's Leadership, Probation Officers, and Support Staff utilize current technologies such as Global Positioning Systems (GPS), Transdermal Alcohol Devices (SCRAM), Drug/Alcohol Testing, Ignition Interlock and multiple agency databases to assist in managing our offender population.

 The supervision of Domestic Violence (DV) offenders is an important focus for our department.
 In addition to supervision, our DV Probation Officers participate in the Nashville-Davidson County High Risk Intervention Panel (HRIP).
-The HRIP is a multi-disciplinary team that works to identify high-risk domestic violence cases and create individualized intervention plans that incorporate the entire domestic violence response system, with the goals of increasing victim safety and holding offenders accountable.
+The HRIP is a multidisciplinary team that works to identify high-risk domestic violence cases and create individualized intervention plans that incorporate the entire domestic violence response system, with the goals of increasing victim safety and holding offenders accountable.

-The cooperation of several private treatment providers allowed us to begin providing free substance abuse assessments to our offender population.
-A total of 461 free assessments were completed with 391 referred to treatment.
 Annually, we refer thousands to programs for substance abuse, mental health, and domestic violence behaviors.
 Success for those receiving services is dependent upon their ability to apply learned treatment concepts to everyday living.